Poll: Donald Trump’s Approval Rating Crashes Before Inauguration, More Than Half Of Americans Think He’s Dishonest

 Trump has already drawn the ire of some of his most ardent supporters based on his apparent flip flop on the issue of the border wall he has vowed to construct along the Mexican border.

-Throughout his campaign, Trump not only made the issue of building such a wall a platform of his candidacy he vowed that the Mexican government would foot the bill for construction.
+Throughout his campaign, Trump not only made the issue of building such a wall a platform of his candidacy, but he also vowed that the Mexican government would foot the bill for construction.

 But since being elected, he has changed his tune and now admits all costs will be covered by American taxpayers, though he insists Mexico will ultimately reimburse the U.S. at some unspecified point and time.